samonzeweb/godb/README.md

 ## Features

 * Queries builder.
-* Mapping between structs and tables.
+* Mapping between structs and tables (or views).
 * Mapping with nested structs.
 * Execution of custom SELECT, INSERT, UPDATE and DELETE queries with structs and slices.
 * Optional execution of SELECT queries with an iterator to limit memory consumption if needed (e.g. batches).
+* Execution of raw queries, mapping rows to structs.
 * Optimistic Locking
 * SQL queries and durations logs.
 * Two adjustable prepared statements caches (with/without transaction).